Australia boosts emergency funding for bushfire-affected businesses

 Here are key events in the bushfire crisis:

-- The Australian Open tennis tournament was scheduled to begin in Melbourne city on Monday despite forecasts of a storm.
-A week earlier, a player collapsed in a coughing fit and retired from qualifying amid a thick pall of bushfire smoke over the court.
+*The Australian Open tennis tournament was scheduled to begin in Melbourne city on Monday despite forecasts of a storm.
+A week earlier, a player collapsed in a coughing fit and retired from qualifying amid a thick pall of bushfire smoke over the court. ($1 = 1.4535 Australian dollars) (Reporting by Byron Kaye; Editing by Stephen Coates)